NimaAfkham/NimaAfkham/README.md

 Hey there!
 I'm Nima Afkham 😎
 Welcome to my GitHub!
 I'm a passionate, curious, and slightly caffeinated computer engineering student who loves diving into all things code.
-I’m currently studying Artificial intelligence Masters at Isfahan University of Technology (IUT).

 About Me:
 I'm the type who’s always looking to learn something new—whether it's a new Python trick, a cool network protocol, or just an excuse to mess around with code.
 I’ve been tackling Project Euler problems (because who doesn’t love a good challenge, right?), building prediction models, and putting my skills to the test with every project I can get my hands on.